Appdynamics/cassandra-monitoring-extension/README.md

      </task-arguments>
     ```

-    ###NOTE : Please make sure to not use tab (\t) while editing yaml files.
+    ###Note### : Please make sure to not use tab (\t) while editing yaml files.
 You may want to validate the yaml file using a yaml validator http://yamllint.com/

 ##Metrics